Kadaiser/-laravel-lab/README.md

 -Any relational DDBB engine as Mysql witch it work with astisan migration

+-Composer

+-npm
+## How To install
+`composer install`
+`cp .env.example .env`
+`php artisan key:generate`

+now add the needed info for the ddbb conection

+may some componets are missing, you can always do `composer update -W`

 ## How To launch

 Use artisan to create the tables an launch the project